Atlas6174/launch-countdown-timer-main/README.md

 Useful to understand some 3d properties of css.
 - [Codepen from Libor Gabrhel](https://codepen.io/liborgabrhel/pen/JyJzjb?editors=0110) -
 Just awesome.
 This component was very useful, and I don't know if I would found the way to solve this without this codepen.
-Take a lock at his work.
+Take a look at his work.

 ## Author

-- Githup: @Atlas6174
+- Githup: @github.com/Atlas6174

 ## Acknowledgments